 Beth Brown is a Brooklyn based entrepreneur whose core mission across all of her business adventures is to spread love.
-As a professional photographer, she has been empowering men & women through photo sessions for 10 years.
+As a professional photographer, she has been empowering men & women through photo sessions for over 10 years.
 Her trademark slogan You make my shutter go CLICK! is meant to convey a saucy, confident message that everyone she photographs is truly amazing.
 As a result many of her customers transform from camera shy to empowered kings & queens.

 Brown’s professional photography honors include being a featured artist in SaveArtSpace’s 2018 “The Future is Female” for her street-portrait Balancing Act, the 2014 Memorial Prize for realistic photography in the National Juried Art Exhibition of CAA in Cooperstown, NY for Self-Portrait as well as being one of five finalists for NAWBO”s “No Small Thing” 2014 Small Business Week video contest.
 Her photography has been seen in Hycide, Gahaya Links Catalog, The Guardian, SAS, The Daily Dot, & FabUplus Magazine.

 Brown has partnered with the non-profit TALLOM Foundation Inc & facilitated self-esteem workshops as part of their summer Becoming the Best Me program.
 Additionally, for Youth Empowerment Show as well as for her own brand Babs Photography LLC, she has interviewed artists, authors, designers, stylists & makeup artists with the goal of inspiring & encouraging listeners to pursue their goals, rise to higher levels & love themselves.

 For 20 years she was an educator in high need, low income schools.
 Building student self-confidence was always her top priority in the classroom.
 This is because Brown knows from personal experience that once true self-confidence is gained, the mind & spirit are free to pursue purpose & big dreams.